-Be sure to consult both the vehicle and car seat manuals for placement and installation tips.
 Before installing the seat, adjust the height and recline of the seat to the correct position for your child.
 Whether you are using the vehicle’s LATCH system or the seat belt to install the car seat, be sure it does not move one inch in any direction at the belt path.
 If your car seat is front facing, make sure you also secure it with the top tether.
 Besides the manual your car seat comes with, many manufacturers have videos available online for demonstrations and tips.

 How Often Should You Check Car Seats Are Safely Installed?

 Anytime you place your child in their seat, give the seat a shake to ensure the installation is still tight.
-Over time, it might loosen or your child may unbuckle the seatbelt.
+Over time, it might loosen, or your child may unbuckle the seatbelt.
 Also, after visiting the car wash, be sure your child’s seat is still tightly secured.
 Car wash technicians are notorious for unbuckling or moving a seat when cleaning.

 What Is The Most Overlooked Thing With Car Seat Safety?

-Beyond installing your car seat properly, be sure your child is also buckled up, securely.
-If rear facing, the shoulder strap should start just under and come over their shoulder.
-If front facing, the shoulder strap should start at or above the shoulder.
+Beyond installing your car seat properly, be sure your child is also buckled up securely.
+If rear-facing, the shoulder strap should start just under and come over their shoulder.
+If front-facing, the shoulder strap should start at or above the shoulder.
 The chest clip should fall right at their armpits.
-You should not have enough slack in the harness strap fabric to pinch it, vertically.
+You should not have enough slack in the harness strap fabric to pinch it vertically.

-Best Car Seats For Infants
+Best Infant Car Seats